 Address: 111 #07-07 Somerset Rd, TripleOne Somerset, Singapore 238164

-This co-working community has two locations in Singapore—one at Carpenter Street that’s set over six storeys and filled with everything busy bees need for a productive work environment, and one at Lavender that’s more suited for makers and photographers, given the availability of studios and fully-equipped workshops.
+This co-working community has two locations in Singapore – one at Carpenter Street that’s set over six storeys and filled with everything busy bees need for a productive work environment, and one at Lavender that’s more suited for makers and photographers, given the availability of studios and fully-equipped workshops.
+For $275 a month, you can book a hot desk, or $950 per month for a private office.
 You’re in good hands whichever spot you pick.

 JustCo has plenty of locations in Singapore (we counted 16) that offers anything from Grade A office spaces with city skyline views, to those in shopping malls for your lifestyle conveniences.
 Among its perks are a strong network in many of Asia’s top cities, an app that can do all your meeting room bookings and even manage bills for you, plus, you know, discounts at many participating F&B merchants in town.
 Prices start from $98 a month just to be part of the community (and get a business address), but if you’re in it for the long haul, fork out $800 a month for a studio space.